Guard mounting: Canada

 Guard mountings are also carried out at the Citadelle of Quebec in Quebec City, a military installation, and secondary residence of the Monarch and Governor General.
 The Royal 22nd Regiment mounts the guard at the Citadelle from late-June to Labour Day (the first Monday of September).
 The regiment has carried out guard mountings at the Citadelle since 1928, excluding a brief hiatus from 1939 to 1945, due to the Second World War.
 Guard mountings have also been performed in other Canadian cities outside Ottawa and Quebec City, with guard mountings having been performed at various provincial capitals, typically at the legislature, or the official residences of the lieutenant governors.
 However, public duties in Ottawa and Quebec are the only regularly scheduled guard mountings in the country.

-Several non-military organizations also perform reenactments of past and historical guard mountings ceremonies in New Brunswick, and at Citadel Hill in Halifax.
+Several non-military organizations also perform reenactments of past and historical guard mountings ceremonies at Officer’s Square Fredericton, New Brunswick (suspended since 2024), and at Citadel Hill in Halifax.